Discreet Confidential Consultation (213) 374-3952

 Penalties for Aggravated Sexual Assault in California

 If convicted of aggravated sexual assault in Los Angeles County, the penalties can be severe.
-Prosecutors usually seek to send someone convicted of aggravated sexual assault to prison.
-Serving a prison term can be dangerous for an inmate convicted of sexual assault.
-They are often a target of violent attacks in prison that can put their lives in danger.
+Prosecutors usually seek to send someone convicted of aggravated sexual assault to prison, a place that can be dangerous for an inmate convicted of sexual assault.
+They are often a target of violent attacks in prison that can put their lives in danger, underscoring the gravity of the situation.

 How California Sex Offender Registration Works